edewaal97/docs-geluid-reddingsark-bunschoten/source/gebruik-van-apparatuur/mixen/stemmen.rst

 - LPF = HF Cut: 3.30 kHz

 ..
 Tip::
-   Miss it when it’s gone, but not really hear it when it’s there..
+   Turn it up until you hear it, than turn it down a little Miss it when it’s gone, but not really hear it when it’s there..

 .. youtube:: Ms0qDW0GSDc